rmgonzales24-1253-collab/7OOP-Lab-Task/README.md

 ---

-##  Click the social buttons to see my profile on social media platforms with me.
+##  Click the social buttons to see my profile on social media platforms about me.

 <p align="left">
   <a href="https://mail.google.com/mail/?view=cm&fs=1&to=rmgonzales24-1253@cca.edu.ph" target="_blank">